Jeffrey L. Helms, PsyD

 Education and Teaching

 Dr. Helms earned his PsyD degree in Clinical Psychology from Spalding University in Louisville, Kentucky.
 He joined the KSU faculty in 2003 and is currently a tenured, full professor in the Department of Psychological Science.
 His experience includes teaching at the undergraduate, master’s, specialist, and doctoral levels.
 Over the course of his career, he has developed and taught dozens of different undergraduate and graduate courses in a variety of delivery formats including face-to-face, hybrid, and online.
-More recently, Dr. Helms has focused on the online delivery of some of the department's core courses.
-Two of these core courses are Careers in Psychology and Capstone Seminar.
+More recently, Dr. Helms has focused on the online delivery of some of the department's courses.
+Two of these courses are Careers in Psychology and Psychopathology.

 Research

 Dr. Helms's research interests are in the areas of the scholarship of teaching and understanding attitudes and prejudice toward individuals who identify as bisexual.
-Dr. Helms (along with coauthor Dr. Daniel Rogers) won the 2012 Foundation Prize for Publication for the College of Humanities and Social Sciences at Kennesaw State University for the first edition of their book Majoring in Psychology: Achieving your Educational and Career Goals
+Dr. Helms (along with coauthor Dr. Daniel Rogers) won the 2012 Foundation Prize for Publication for the College of Humanities and Social Sciences at Kennesaw State University for the first edition of their book Majoring in Psychology: Achieving your Educational and Career Goals.

 Selected Publications